Outamba-Kilimi National Park

-Outamba-Kilimi National Park is located in northwest Sierra Leone near the border with the Republic of Guinea.
-The park is divided into two areas, Outamba (741 km²) and Kilimi (368 km²).
+Outamba-Kilimi National Park is located in north-west Sierra Leone near the border with Guinea.
+The park is divided into two areas, Outamba (741 km2) and Kilimi (368 km2).
+The park is named after its highest peak in one part, Mount Outamba, and its longest river in the other, River Kilimi.

+History

 The area became a game reserve in 1974, and was formally gazetted as a National Park in October 1995.
-The park is named after its highest peak in one part, Mount Outamba, and its longest river in the other, River Kilimi.
-The area was originally chosen for preservation as it contains a large number of chimpanzees.
-The vegetation is called woodland savanna, with a mixture of jungle and savanna.
+It was originally chosen for preservation as it contains a large number of chimpanzees.

+Environment

+The terrain is mainly flat with a few hills and some large rivers flowing south-west.
+The vegetation is a mosaic of gallery forest, closed woodland and grassland.
+Outamba is characterised by tall-grass savanna and woodland with patches of closed-canopy forest.
+Kilimi has more open savanna woodland.
+Both contain patches of raffia palm swamp forest and riverine grassland.

 Wildlife

-Wildlife includes primates such as chimpanzees, colobus monkeys and sooty mangabeys; hippopotamuses and pygmy hippos; elephants; common warthogs; rare bongo antelopes and over a hundred species of birds.
+Wildlife includes primates such as western chimpanzees, colobus monkeys and sooty mangabeys; hippopotamuses and pygmy hippos; forest elephants; common warthogs; rare bongo antelopes and over a hundred species of birds.
+The park has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.
 The UN Environment Programme lists the Outamba Area as protected.
 More information can be seen as a map.

 Susu

 The Susu (or Soso) tribe live in and around the park and most park personnel are Susu.
 Some villages were originally in the park itself, but most agreed to move to the buffer zone.
 An exception was made for those who had ancestral sites and graves within the park.
 Those who remain have agreed to only harvest using sustainable methods.
 Mining and hunting are prohibited.
 The National Tourism Board is attempting to increase tourism in an effect to compensate them for the loss of revenue.